ibm-cloud-docs/assistant/deploy-web-chat.md

 1. Click **Create** to generate the script.

     A code snippet is created and added to the page that contains an HTML `script` element.
-The script tag calls JavaScript code that is hosted on an IBM site.
-The code instantiates an instance of your assistant within a Web Chat widget.
+The `script` tag calls JavaScript code that is hosted on an IBM site.
+The code creates an instance of a widget that communicates with the assistant.
 The generated code includes a region and unique integration ID.
 Do not change these parameter values.

 1.  **Optional**: Customize the chat.
 You can make the following changes: